Virtual Arbitration Portal & Online Hearing Facilities

 IAC Online has collaborated with experienced leading transcription and electronic document management companies.
 For further information, please click the following links:

-Practical Tips for running your virtual hearing
+Running your virtual hearing

 In advance of your virtual hearing, the following items are essential: